humanbydefinition/textmode.synth.js/api/type-aliases/SynthParameterValue.md

 - `number[]`: Array of numbers for vector types or modulated arrays (Hydra-style)
 - `string`: String value (rarely used)
 - `function`: Evaluated each frame with context
-- `ISynthSource`: Nested synth chain for combine/modulate operations
+- `SynthSource`: Nested synth chain for combine/modulate operations
 - `null`: Use default value